mandolyte/mdtopdf/README.md

 ## Introduction: Markdown to PDF

 This package depends on two other packages:
-- The BlackFriday v2 parser to read the markdown source
+- The [gomarkdown](https://github.com/gomarkdown/markdown) parser to read the markdown source
 - The `fpdf` packace to generate the PDF

 Both of the above are documented at [Go Docs](http://godocs.org).